Generator Tool

 How long does it take for a dog to learn their name?

-Can I change my rescue dog's name?
+Is it ethical to change a rescue dog's name?

 Are human names okay for dogs?